-- Written by Bessell, Chung Hee Bessell, Chung Hee
+- Contributed by Bessell, Chung Hee Bessell, Chung Hee

 On October 10th, 2007 the student small group lead by Rev. Hobin Lee, held chapel service for the UTS community at Barrytown.